neptune-mutual-blue/protocol/docs/Processor.md

 **Returns**

-Returns true if the given claim is valid and can result in a successful payout
+If the given claim is valid and can result in a successful payout, returns true.

 <details>
 	<summary><strong>Source Code</strong></summary>